Current fluctuations for the boundary-driven zero-range process on graphs: microscopic versus macroscopic approach and a theory of non-reversible resistor-like networks: Boundary-driven zero-range process

 \subsection{Invariant measures}

 We will assume that the function $g$ is superlinear, i.e.\ there exists a positive constant $A$ such that $g(k)\geq Ak$.
+This assumption on $g$ is a sufficient condition to get our large deviation results; significantly, it allows a direct comparison with the independent-particle case as outlined in Appendix \ref{appA}.
+We believe that our results might also hold under less restrictive assumptions on the growth of the function $g$ but we do not discuss that point further here.
+As pointed out by an anonymous reviewer, the results should also hold in the case of zero-range dynamics with site-dependent superlinear functions $g_x$.
+Again, we do not discuss the details of such an extension.

-Under this assumption we avoid possible condensation phenomena \cite{Gros,LMS} and guarantee that the model has a unique invariant measure.
+Under the superlinear assumption we avoid possible condensation phenomena \cite{Gros,LMS} and guarantee that the model has a unique invariant measure.
 The invariant measure is of product type \cite{BDGJL1, EH} and can be written as

 where $g(k)!:=g(k)g(k-1)\cdots g(1)$ and $Z(\phi):=\sum_{k=0}^{+\infty}\frac{\phi^k}{g(k)!}$ is a normalization factor.
 The function $\phi:\Omega_N\cup \partial \Omega_N\to \mathbb R_+$ is determined by the parameters of the model and in particular has to satisfy the following discrete set of equations